 Once the field cable enters the enclosure through a suitable cable gland or conduit fitting, it cannot just be terminated to an internal device such as a power supply or motor starter.
 Instead, it must pass through a terminal strip.
 Just as breakers and fuses must be properly sized for the expected ampacity, terminals must be properly sized.

-The DINnectors DIN rail mounted terminal blocks shown above are available in single-level, double-level, triple-level, sensor, mini, grounding, fuse holder, disconnect, plug-in, thermocouple, test plug and direct mount configurations to meet various wire termination needs.
+The DINnectors DIN rail mounted terminal blocks shown left are available in single-level, double-level, triple-level, sensor, mini, grounding, fuse holder, disconnect, plug-in, thermocouple, test plug and direct mount configurations to meet various wire termination needs.

 These terminal strip devices are mounted on a DIN rail.
 It is good design practice to surround the terminal strip with wire duct to help manage the wires and cables, so the DIN rail is often raised.
 Not using wire duct around a terminal strip can cause a sagging tangle of wires.
 Not raising the DIN rail will make it difficult to connect wires to the terminals as the wire duct can block access, depending on its height.

 “There are very few instances where a terminal, as part of a terminal strip, is not used to connect all field wiring, stresses Perkon in the Control Design column.
 “Field wiring does not attach directly to relays, input/output modules, safety devices and drives; it typically passes through some kind of terminal first.”